Friday, September 25, 2009

 Corinna vanGerwen

-Corinna has worked as senior editor at Style at Home, senior design editor at Cottage Life and is the former Canadian director of Ed2010.
-She is currently operations manager at a busy PR agency, where she handles strategic planning and daily operations.
+Corinna vanGerwen is a freelance editor and writer.
+She has worked as senior editor at Style at Home, senior design editor at Cottage Life and is the former Canadian Director of Ed2010.
+She has also held the position of operations manager at a boutique PR agency, where she handled strategic planning and daily operations.

 Most Recent Blog Comment